wolfysdl/EA-OTools/README.md

 **Current progress and limitations**:

-* Export of skinned meshes (body, heads, hair) is not implemented
+* Import of skinned meshes (body, heads, hair) is not implemented (only export is possible)

 * Only shaders from FIFA Manager 13 are implemented, they are not guaranteed to work with any other games